ronald-jaepel/CADET/doc/modelling/binding/multi_component_colloidal.rst

 The screening term :math:`\kappa` is a Debye parameter based on the ideal colloidal phase behavior of the protein.
 In the case of ion exchange chromatography, this is the inverse of the Debye length.
-For other interaction mechanisms, this term can be used in general to describe protein-protein interaction terms:
+For other interaction mechanisms, this term can also be used to describe protein-protein interactionsin general:

 .. math::